This is the last in a series of posts about creating my very own release toolkit for automated package publishing. The other posts are here:

 homepage what the latest version is.

-and GitHub make you jump through some
+One thing: once you've published, npm and GitHub make you jump through some

 hoops to discourage un-publishing a version of a package, since it would cause